AntonioDiCecco/ELM_stock_prediction/README.md

 A project focusing on ELM (Extreme Learning Machine) stock prediction.

 The ELM has been regularized in a fashion novel to the literature.
 This involves using an `L2` regularization plus a residual, inspired by the well-known Theta model, but presented in a more generalized form.
-This approach also considers the minimization of both RMS (Root Mean Square) correlation and the correlation between the target and prediction.
+This approach also considers the minimization of both RMS (Root Mean Square) error and the correlation between the target and prediction.

-The second regularization yields a model that is almost linear, while the third one helps in reducing the oscillations in the prediction.
+The Theta-model-type residual yields a model that is most stable and capable in the extrapolation regime, while the correlation-type regularization helps in reducing the temporal oscillation in the predictions.

-The system has proved to be highly effective on Forex and high-speed trading.
+The system has proved to be highly effective on Forex and high-speed trading where it finds highly nonlinear interactions at the speed of a simple linear regression.

 ## Author